herichovadajana/herichovadajana.github.io/_posts/2022-07-06-multimethods-and-protocols.markdown

 <script src="https://gist.github.com/d8df0573bf8ad0b3df18.js"></script>

 You can work with them like with maps.
-You can call assoc, dissoc, keys e.t.c on them.
+You can call assoc, dissoc, keys e.t.c on them, although you have to be careful with dissoc, as it returns plain map instead of record.

 <script src="https://gist.github.com/2e5bd6c0d7f31e3e73e0.js"></script>